Sourced in Bali

 All hardware supplied by Ubud Atelier is solid brass, not brass-plated steel or zinc alloy, which are standard in commercial furniture hardware.
 Solid brass is heavier, more expensive and more durable: the material itself is corrosion-resistant, meaning that surface degradation reveals the same brass underneath rather than exposing a base metal.

 Hardware is sourced from a metalworking collective in Yogyakarta with whom the workshop has worked for over fifteen years.
 Standard finishes available without surcharge: raw (unlacquered, will patinate naturally), brushed satin, aged/patinated and matte black (PVD coating).
-Custom finishes, satin gold, gunmetal, polished, are available at a 3–4 week lead time premium.
+Custom finishes, satin gold, gunmetal, polished, are available at a 3 to 4 week lead time premium.

 For coastal properties where sea air accelerates corrosion, Ubud Atelier specifies marine-grade brass, a higher-copper alloy composition, combined with a clear lacquer coating.
 This is the appropriate specification for any property within approximately 500 metres of open ocean.
 The additional cost is modest; the maintenance saving over a 10-year period is significant.